ArgonDesign/alogic/doc/types.md

   foo_t bar; // Declaration of a variable called 'bar' with type 'foo_t'
 ```

-The types of expressions are determined by a set of typing rules
+The result types of expressions are determined by a set of typing rules
 presented later (TODO).

 #### Packed types